VictoriaMetrics/VictoriaMetrics/docs/data-ingestion/Alloy.md

 ## Collect Node Exporter data locally and send it to VictoriaMetrics with basic authentication

-This is same as the previous configuration but adds the `basic_auth` parameters
+This is the same as the previous configuration but adds the `basic_auth` parameters

 ```Alloy
 prometheus.exporter.unix "nodeexporter" {}